zhangshenghang/seatunnel/docs/en/connector-v2/source/Hive.md

 :::tip

 In order to use this connector, You must ensure your spark/flink cluster already integrated hive.
-The tested hive version is 2.3.9.
+The tested hive version is 2.3.9 and 3.1.3 .

 If you use SeaTunnel Engine, You need put seatunnel-hadoop3-3.1.4-uber.jar and hive-exec-3.1.3.jar and libfb303-0.9.3.jar in $SEATUNNEL_HOME/lib/ dir.
 :::